 Diets that claim to shed weight fast may deter from safe and effective practices.
 Instead of falling victim to extreme weight loss methods, learn what it really takes to safely lose weight.

-Unfortunately, though, diets that claim to shed weight fast may deter from safe and effective practices.
-So instead of falling victim to extreme weight loss strategies, learn what it really takes to safely lose the weight.
+Diets claiming to shed weight fast may deter from safe and effective practices.
+So instead of falling victim to extreme and unhealthy weight loss habits and strategies, learn what it really takes to safely lose weight.

-Extreme diets come in many flavors, or lack thereof, including in liquid form and hormone injections.
+Extreme diets come in many flavors, or lack thereof, including in pill form and hormone injections.
 They may also require a paid visit to the doctor's office for a surgical operation.

-Here are some of the most common extreme weight loss methods dieters may turn to in hopes to drop weight fast.
+Here are some of the worst weight loss supplements, products, and methods dieters may turn to in hopes to drop weight fast.
 (And some of the most bizarre!)

 1. Starvation and Very-Low-Calorie Diets